Looking for a more affordable Latisse alternative you can get your hands lashes on without a prescription? Of course you are.

 You see, I’d love to say that my foray into the wild and woolly world of eyelash growth serums was prompted by a sense of exploration, but I’d be lying.
 In truth, what led me to years of serum experimentation comes down to a simple fact: I’m cheap.

 That’s ultimately what led me to abandon Latisse.
-It’s undeniable that Latisse is capable of growing gorgeously long, seriously thick lashes but the costs of prescriptions and the actual product really stack up over time.
+It’s undeniable that Latisse is capable of growing gorgeously long, seriously thick lashes but the costs of seeing a doctor for prescriptions, as well as the cost of the actual product, really stack up over time.

 But is there a good alternative?
 Something that produces the sort of drastic eyelash growth like Latisse?